Finished the Wandance anime and wondering where it ends in the

 | Audio | Includes a full soundtrack and voice acting, enhancing emotional scenes and dance sequences. | N/A (Reader’s imagination). |

 In short, the anime brings the hip-hop dance sequences to life in a way a static page cannot.
-However, the manga provides the definitive narrative experience with richer characterization and the creator’s original artistic vision.
+However, the

-What is the Current Status of the Wandance Manga?
+What is the Current Status of the Wandance Manga ?
 (2026 Update)

-Here are the key facts about the manga’s current status:
+Here are the key facts about the

 - Status: Ongoing